mamun2519/learn-devOps-concept/containerizations/readme.md

 ⇒ use build-in the docker image. docker provides lots of images.

 - build in docker image use ⇒ docker pull image
+- run the docker build in image ⇒ docker run imageName:latest